-Specifies how often you want searches to expire, and thus be removed from the system.
-You can specify a value between 1 and 120.
-Your System Admin may also specify a different range. to specify a value above 120, check with your System Admin.
-You can also choose to never remove a search.
+Specifies how often you want session searches to expire, and thus be removed from the system.
+You can specify a value between 1 and 120 hours.
+Your System Administrator might limit the available range.
+When you create or edit a search, you can override this default setting.

 The expiration time resets whenever you change or run the search.